 67 Frank T. Bullen, The Apostles of the Southeast (New York, 1901), 51: 'I myself have been warned off three "gatherings" where I was a member, simply because I would reserve my right to go and preach the Gospel in any meeting where I was invited at times when my own band did not require my services.
-And, as a rule, there is no papal rule more inflexible than that wielded by the elders of these tiny gatherings.'

-accompaniment for them.68 Despite his expulsion by Brethren elders, he makes frequent use of the term 'Brethren' for his characters.
-As he used Cockney for his Dickensian dialogue, he often renders the term as 'Brevren', and 'Bruvver' for 'Brother', 69 which is consistent with the 'Brothuren' of Carter's verbatim rendition of a conversion testimony.70 The absence of 'church elder' in their religious discourse, or any kind of hierarchical title, paradoxically becomes the reason for their separation from groups taking 'Brethren' as a denominational label.
+And, as a rule, there his frustration over the inconsistency in the decisions made by elders that is apparent when a member of a strict Brethren assembly was allowed to join with other street evangelists by playing the musical accompaniment for them.68 Despite his expulsion by Brethren elders, he makes frequent use of the term 'Brethren' for his characters.
+As he used Cockney for his Dickensian dialogue, he often renders the term as 'Brevren', and 'Bruvver' for 'Brother', 69 which is consistent with the 'Brothuren' of Carter's verbatim rendition of a conversion testimony.
+The absence of 'church elder' in their religious discourse, or any kind of hierarchical title, paradoxically becomes the reason for their separation from groups taking 'Brethren' as a denominational label.
 Perhaps it is also noteworthy that Carter's outreach meetings were advertised as having no collection, which may have had a similar aim as the removal of the collection boxes in the Bristol chapels during the time of Müller and Craik: that of removing any semantic traces of a ministerial caste.71 While certainly attracting large audiences, Carter never entirely dominated the limelight at the large preaching events, instead making sure that the newly converted gave their testimonies and preached, irrespective of their familiarity with formal rhetorical style.